Outige/definition-generator/README.md

 |------------------|-------|------|--------|---------------|-------|----------------|-------------|------------------|-------------|------------------|--------------------------|-----------------------------|---------------------------|---------------|--------------|---------------|-------------|-------------|--------------|-------------|------------|-----|------|
 |                  |       |      |        |               |       |                |             |                  |             |                  |                          |                             |                           |               |              |               |             |             |              |             |            |     |      |

+`self description`: (optional) Some desciption of the image settings.
+This is a helpful column to be able to summarize the very confusing and non-human settings required to generate the desired image.

 ## JSON

 ```JSON